ImNotMee/ChronoJS/README.md

   }
 ```

-When first initalize the calendar all the UI elements will display.
+When first initialize the calendar all the UI elements will display.
 To remove any of the UI elements from displaying, refer to the toggle functions.

 ```